Housing Rights and Resources

 Learn about resources to help you stay in your home.

-New York Eviction Moratorium
+Eviction and Foreclosure Moratorium

-US Eviction Moratorium
+The US Eviction Moratorium ended on December 31, 2020.

 - Legal Aid Society of Northeastern New York provides free legal services to low-income people: 833-628-0087.